WalterGropius/website/README.md

 ## Overview

-This is a meticulously crafted, high-performance website portfolio template powered by React, TypeScript, Vite, and the incredible react-three-fiber library.
+Portfolio template powered by React, TypeScript, Vite, and the incredible react-three-fiber library.
 Whether you're an artist, developer, or enthusiast, this template will help you showcase your work in a stunning and interactive way.

 ## Features